pdl30/pynoncode/README.md

 - pynon_align.py:
   Please trim adapters before using this program.
 Some programs for doing this are [cutadapt](https://code.google.com/p/cutadapt/).
   This converts FASTQ to FASTA and runs bowtie aligner to exact both unique and multimapped sequences.
-If the -c option is specified, pynon_align.py will trim tRNA CCA ends from the unmapped reads and then rerun.
+If the -c option is specified, pynon_align.py will trim tRNA CCA ends from the unmapped reads and then rerun the alignment step.
 The program will then use a GTF file to annotate the mapped fragments using HTSeq.
 The resulting files can be found in pynoncode directory and are called unique_mapped.BED and multi_mapped.BED

 - pynon_count.py:
   This uses the uniquely mapped reads and if -m is specified, will use the multi-mapped reads to create counts files of both the transcripts and fragments.